laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 ![Placeholder Image](path/to/image3.jpg)

 ## Required Components
-- **3x 18650 Li-ion Batteries:** Lorem ipsum dolor sit amet
+- **3x 18650 Li-ion Batteries:** Any 18650 will work.
-- **3S 20A BMS Board** Lorem ipsum dolor sit amet
+- **3S 20A BMS Board** Commonly available BMS board.
-- **1x LM386 Audio Amplifier Breakout Board:** Lorem ipsum dolor sit amet
+- **1x LM386 Audio Amplifier Breakout Board:** Easy to assemble breakout board with potentiometer to adjust the volume even further.
-- **1x 3A Fuse:** Lorem ipsum dolor sit amet
+- **1x 3A Fuse:** For further protection.
-- **1x Fuse Holder:** Lorem ipsum dolor sit amet
+- **1x Fuse Holder:**
-- **2x 1K 1/4W THT or 0805 SMD Resistors:** Lorem ipsum dolor sit amet
+- **2x 1K 1/4W THT or 0805 SMD Resistors:** Solder as you like SMD or THT.
-- **8 Ohm Speaker:** Lorem ipsum dolor sit amet
+- **8 Ohm Speaker:** Necessary for audio output.
+Use the screw terminals on the audio amplifier board.
-- **1x 1x6 2.54mm Female and Male Pin Headers:** Lorem ipsum dolor sit amet
+- **1x 1x6 2.54mm Female and Male Pin Headers:** To mount the pcb directly on the main board.
-- **1x 1x5 2.54mm Female and Male Pin Headers:** Lorem ipsum dolor sit amet
+- **1x 1x5 2.54mm Female and Male Pin Headers:**
-- **1x 2x2 2.54mm Female and Male Pin Headers:** Lorem ipsum dolor sit amet
+- **1x 2x2 2.54mm Female and Male Pin Headers:**

-## License
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Donec rutrum congue leo eget malesuada.